aptivator/mongo-query-compiler-docs/docs/utility/flatten.md

 ```

 A more complex flattening can be devised by overriding `$flatten`s declared
-near the top of the query with `$flatten`s set more inwardly.
+near the top of the query with `$flatten`s set inwardly.

 ```javascript
 /* overriding top-most $flatten */